Family Basic Tape Tool

 -

 Lode Runner - Supports levels created using the in-game stage editor.
+Can show you an image of the level.

 -

 Excitebike - Supports levels created using the in-game track editor.
+Can show you a scrollable image of the track.

 -